 Heat pumps are similar to traditional refrigerators.
 They transfer heat from a cool space to a warmer space, which decreases the temperature in the cool space while increasing the temperature in the warm space.
-There are three general types of heat pumps.
+There are three general types of heat pump options.
 Air-to-air collects heat from the air.
 Water source heat pumps collect heat from water.
 Geothermal heat pumps collect heat from the ground.

 Air source heat pumps tend to be the most common.
 As an air conditioner, heat pumps can move heat that is trapped indoors and move it outside.
 However, unlike other types of central air conditioning, heat pumps can act as heaters by simply reversing the action, taking warm air from outside and transferring it indoors.

 Ductless Mini-Split Air Conditioners

-A common choice as a retrofit for homes and smaller living spaces, ductless mini-splits are similar to split system air conditioners but without the need for ducts, which can make for easier installation.
+A common choice of air conditioning system as a retrofit for homes and smaller living spaces, ductless mini-splits are similar to split system air conditioners but without the need for ducts, which can make for easier installation.
 Ductless mini-splits comprise an indoor unit that contains the air handler and an outdoor unit containing the compressor and condenser.
 The two units are connected by a conduit, which also holds the power cable, refrigerant tubing, a drain for condensation, and suction tubing.

 Ductless mini-split units otherwise function similarly to split systems.
 The indoor unit absorbs warm air from inside your home and passes it over the evaporator coils.
 Refrigerant in the coils absorbs the heat and transfers it to the outdoor unit, dumping the hot air outside.All types of central air conditioners require regular maintenance, cleaning, and repairs.
 Make sure to check your air filters and vents and hire a professional hvac contractor for routine maintenance on your central HVAC systems at least once per year.
 Depending on the age of your unit, you may require an air conditioning replacement and upgrade.
 This ensures your own personal comfort and helps you save on energy bills in the short- and long-term.